lp-wan/archi/schc-architecture.md

 # SCHC Architecture

-As described in {{rfc8824}}, SCHC feasibility enables combining several SCHC instances.
+As described in {{rfc8824}}, SCHC feasibility enables combining several SCHC Instances.
-The {{rfc8724}} states that a SCHC instance needs the rules to process C/D and F/R before the session starts and that the SoR of the instance control layer cannot be modified.
+The {{rfc8724}} states that a SCHC Instance needs the rules to process C/D and F/R before the session starts and that the SoR of the instance control layer cannot be modified.
 However, the rules may be updated in certain instances to improve the performance of C/D, F/R, or CORECONF_Management.
 The {{-SCHCAC}} defines the possible modifications and who can modify, update, create and delete Rules or part of them in the instances' SoR.

-As represented in {{Fig-SCHCCOAP2}}, the compression of the IP and UDP headers may be operated by a network SCHC instance whereas the end-to-end compression of the application payload happens between the Device and the application.
+As represented in {{Fig-SCHCCOAP2}}, the compression of the IP and UDP headers may be operated by a network SCHC Instance whereas the end-to-end compression of the application payload happens between the Device and the application.
 The compression of the application payload may be split in two instances to deal with the encrypted portion of the application PDU.
 Fragmentation